-Parent-Teacher Conference Days are planned during the school year; please make plans to attend all conference dates.
+Parent-Teacher Conference Days are planned during the school year; please plan to attend all conference dates.
 If a parent/guardian would like a conference with a teacher, please send a note or call the school to schedule an appointment.
-When a parent, guardian, teacher, or student has a concern or complaint, it is important to follow the proper chain of command.
+When a parent, guardian, teacher, or student has a concern or complaint, following the proper chain of command is important.
 This begins with the classroom teacher and progresses through the Principal, Chief Academic Officer, and Superintendent.